We have read so much about a narcissistic man, but how does a female narcissist work?

-There may be narcissists who are obsessed about their looks but not as unkind when it comes to the feelings of others.
-There could also be those who put in significant time and energy to appear powerful, but who are well aware of their self-esteem being actually weak.
+There may be narcissists who are obsessed with their looks but not as unkind when it comes to the feelings of others.
+There could also be those who put in significant time and energy to appear powerful, but who are well aware of their self-esteem is actually weak.
 The latter in fact s often referred to as a “vulnerable narcissist”.

 Those who figure beyond the “vulnerable” aspects of the spectrum, actually often have a more consistent sense of self, put together by a certain unyielding quality.

 To an extent, it can be said that narcissism plays out differently in the genders.
 Look at the world of fashion, clothing, and cosmetics, and you’ll want to think it’s women who are the more narcissistic lot.
 However, departmental and drug stores will tell you a different story, when you look at the number of product off-shoots that now cater to men.
 Go over to the bike and car dealers, and the side of male narcissism takes an even more significant turn.

 What then is the difference between male and female narcissism?

 Emily Grijava from the State University of New York (SUNY) along with her team, looked at data obtained from almost half a million adults who were studied between 1990 and 2013.
 They based their findings and conclusions on the Narcissistic Personality Inventory (NPI), across three themes culled from the 40 statements in the index that calculate narcissistic leanings.

 The four factors taken into account in the study were exploitative/entitlement, leadership/authority and grandiose/exhibitionism.
 The course of the study also involved the team looking at the “vulnerable” aspect in narcissism.

 The study found that men can indeed outscore women across two of the three counts, if not all three.